 Transitioning to support for TLS v1.2 and later may simply require updating security settings of your browser.
 In most instances, the company already has the support in place and need only identify non-compliant browsers and upgrade these user’s browsers to newer versions.

 Please check with the department in your company that is responsible for browser compliance and ensure they are aware of this upcoming change.

-Effective March 31, 2020, the Quick Expense v3 API will be retired.
+Effective March 31, 2020, the Quick Expense v1 and Quick Expense v3 APIs will be retired and decommissioned.
 We encourage all current users to migrate to Quick Expense v4 as soon as possible.
-Please note that after the API is in a retired state the API will be decommissioned in a future release.

 Please refer to the deprecation policy for definitions and additional information.